hifrancesco/random-tests/100-days-of-code/day-1.md

 Python also provides a `pickle` module for serializing and de-serializing objects to and from files.

 This can be useful for storing and retrieving complex data structures, such as lists, dictionaries, and objects.

+An object is any entity that has attributes and behaviors.
+For example, a person is an object.

+- attributes - name, age, height, etc.
+- behaviour - calm, happy, etc.

+Similarly, a class is a blueprint for that object.

+class Parrot:

+    # class attribute
+    name = ""
+    age = 0

+# create parrot1 object
+parrot1 = Parrot()
+parrot1.name = "Blu"
+parrot1.age = 10

+# create another object parrot2
+parrot2 = Parrot()
+parrot2.name = "Woo"
+parrot2.age = 15

+# access attributes
+print(f"{parrot1.name} is {parrot1.age} years old")
+print(f"{parrot2.name} is {parrot2.age} years old")